TUV-SUD-Product-Service-GmbH/QuteStyle/README.md

 QuteStyle is an expandable application framework for PyQt5 and heavily inspired by [PyDracula](https://github.com/Wanderson-Magalhaes/Modern_GUI_PyDracula_PySide6_or_PyQt6).
 The main goal of this project is to provide a simple and easy to use application frame that can be used to create a new application.
-It is mainly suited for applications that rely on a center widget that shows a selected widget from the left menu.
+It is mainly suited for applications that rely on a center widget for user interaction.
+Functionality is extendable by having different widgets that can be loaded into that center widget area.

 **Project status**